ludelafo/panosse/README.md

 This script can do the following processings:

 - Replace metadata based on a whitelist
-- Remove ID3 tags from FLAC files (considered as a corrupt FLAC files if found)
+- Remove ID3 tags from FLAC files (ID3 found in a FLAC file are considered as a corrupted FLAC file)
 - Remove cover from FLAC files
 - Import existing cover to FLAC files (the cover file must be in the album's folder)
 - Compress cover file using jpegoptim